nameEO/react-native-sound-level/README.md

 A package to dynamically measure sound input level in React Native applications.
 Can be used to help user to adjust microphone sensitivity.
+On foreground.

+> ## !!!
+WARNING !!!
+>
+> # iOS
+>
+> This module will be turned off when :
+>
+> - Cell Broadcast warning alerts receive
+>
+> - Incoming/Outgoing call event
+>
+> - Something Unknown...
+>
+> and never resume.
+TAKE CARE OF THIS.
+>
+> # Android
+>
+> Just fine.
+Working with services in background.
+> But android Battery saver or vender specific battery manager may turn off background service.

 ### Installation